 Local Kenai Peninsula volunteers

-Water samples were taken from 14 mainstem sites on the Kenai River and eight tributary sites near their confluence with the Kenai River (Figure 1).
+Water samples were taken from nine mainstem sites on the Kenai River and nine tributary sites (Figure 1).
 These sites were originally chosen by several participants in order to accurately represent the Kenai River watershed's ambient water quality conditions (Ashton, 1998).
 Samples taken were analyzed for several parameters.
 Specifically, zinc, copper, calcium, and magnesium samples were taken and analyzed at five tributaries and seven mainstem Kenai River sites in April, and four tributaries and seven mainstem Kenai River sites in July.

 After a training session, sampling participants were split into small groups and sampled 2-5 sites by foot or boat on April 30, 2019 and July 30th, 2019.
 All samples were collected on the same day and the timing of sample collection coincided with an outgoing tide to reduce potential saltwater contamination of samples.
 Individuals collecting samples by foot waded into the water until the water depth was around two feet and the participant was offshore in flowing water.
 For sites accessed by boats, water samples were taken from the bow while the boat faced upstream.
 Prior to sampling, all bottles were labeled with site and river mile; sampling team name; date and time; and parameter.
 Samples were collected by facing upstream, putting on clean gloves, removing the bottle seal, inverting the bottle and plunging it roughly one foot below the water surface.
 The bottle was then turned 90 degrees to allow water to fill at that depth.
 All bottles were stored and shipped in insulated coolers with ice packs via Grant Aviation.
 They were retrieved and analyzed by SGS North American, Inc (Anchorage) within the holding time of each sample.
 These procedures follow the protocols established in a Quality Assurance Project Plan (QAPP) originally approved by ADEC in 2001, later revised and approved by ADEC again in 2013 and 2019 (KWF, 2019).
 Results were reported digitally; data entry and management was done in Microsoft Excel.
 Hardness and hardness-dependent freshwater CCC criteria were calculated using ADEC equations located in Table 1.